vmdave9/SCHEDULE-for-z-VM-/README.md

             Tested under both z/VM 7.1 and 7.2

  Just get the VMARC file from here, upload it to your CMS session in fixed(80),binary format, and unarc it.
-You will gedt all of the files necessary to build SCHEDULE, plus a pre-built module ready to go.
+You will get all of the files necessary to build SCHEDULE, plus a pre-built module ready to go.
 Module was built on z/VM 7.1, using the HLASM assembler.